matiasrantanen/SkillStack/README.md

 <strong>Description</strong>

-A web application for students to track their progress in learning different coding languages.
+A web application for students to track and share their progress in learning different programming languages.